 What alternatives are there to sugar?

 You cannot imagine your life without sweet desserts?
 Not to worry, the many natural sugar alternatives mean you don’t have to miss out.
 SteviaSweet has the right product for every use case.
-SteviaSweet Crystal, for example, is perfect for baking and has many advantages over sugar.
+SteviaSweet Crystal and SteviaSweet Baking, for example, are perfect for baking and have many advantages over sugar.